AboveColin/HA-Philips-Pet-Series/README.md

 FceXXX]+$7}9Zl.
 ```

+It might also be possible to obtain a key by registering the device via the tuya app and obtaining the key in the developer console on the Tuya website.
+But I haven't looked into that method myself yet.
 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request on the [GitHub repository](https://github.com/abovecolin/HA-Philips-Pet-Series).